-Wimbledon Fast Facts
+Wimbledon Fast Facts | CNN

 Wimbledon is the only Grand Slam event that is still played on grass.

-Most singles wins (male) - William Renshaw, Pete Sampras and Roger Federer with seven each.
+Most singles wins (male) - Roger Federer with eight.

-Most singles wins (male) - William Renshaw, Pete Sampras and Roger Federer with seven each.
+Most singles wins (female) - Martina Navratilova with nine.

-Youngest winner - Martina Hingis wins the Ladies' Doubles Championship in 1996 at 15 years, 282 days old.
+Youngest winner (female) - Martina Hingis won the Ladies’ Doubles Championship in 1996 at 15 years, 282 days old.

 1877 - The name is changed to the All England Croquet and Lawn Tennis Club and the first Lawn Tennis Championship is held.

-1882 - "Croquet" is dropped from the club's moniker, as the sport declines in popularity.
+1882 - “Croquet” is dropped from the club’s moniker, as the sport declines in popularity.
+It is reinstated in 1899.

 1915-1918 - Wimbledon is suspended during World War I.